reactioncommerce/reaction-docs/public-docs/register-template.md

 ---
 id: register-template
-title: Email: Create Custom E-mail Templates
+title: How To: Register a custom email template
 ---

-Register and fetch a templates by name.
-This is server-only.
-Mostly suited for server side rendering of email templates.
-See [Customize Email Templates](register-email.md).

 ## Register a new email template